 Students will gain a strong understanding of the United States’ court systems, correctional organizations, law enforcement agencies, and both public and private security venues.
 A strong emphasis is placed on the ever-changing technology used in the field, and students will receive a balance of theory (from criminal psychology to homeland security) and practice that prepares them to work with the tools used in crime scene investigation, to investigate digital crime, and more.
 From paralegals to parole officers, these courses will help dedicated professionals pursue a number of career fields.

-Many career opportunities within the criminal justice field have additional requirements such as academy training, background checks, and physical fitness standards.
+While opportunities abound for criminal justice associate degree jobs, many career opportunities within the field have additional requirements such as academy training, background checks, and physical fitness standards.
 These mandates often vary on a state-by-state or city-by-city basis, so be sure to research the potential requirements in your region as you pursue an associate degree in Criminal Justice Studies.

 The Amherst campus offers courses in the Criminal Justice Studies associate degree.
 To learn more about this degree at the Amherst location, please contact an admissions representative.

 Students of the Criminal Justice Studies associate degree program will gain knowledge of:

 The Criminal Justice Studies associate degree program is available for study with Bryant & Stratton College Online.
 The online criminal justice degree program follows the same outcomes and curriculum as the campus-based program with the added flexibility and convenience of an online program.
 Students of our online associate degree in criminal justice can expect the same personal touch and support with their online courses and studies as is provided by our campus faculty and staff.

 Credits earned in online classes at Bryant & Stratton College are the same as credits earned in campus-based classes at Bryant & Stratton College.